vnbaaij/ImageProcessor.Web.Episerver/README.md

 ## Change log
 To get a more exact overview of the changes, you can also take a look at the commit history.
 #### V5.8.0
-- Picture helper: Possible to create WebP versions for other formats than jpg.
-Add formats to the `CreateWebpForFormat` array in your Image Type.
-See also #40.
+- Picture helper: Possible to create Webp versions for other formats than jpg.
+Add formats to the `CreateWebpForFormat` array in the Image Type.
+See also issue #40.
+- Picture helper: Webp versions of png images will lossless by default.
+Can be changed by setting `CreateLosslessWebpForPng` in the Image Type.
 - Picture helper: `decoding="async"` is now by default added to the img element.
-Can be changed by setting `ImageDecoding`in your Image Type.
+Can be changed by setting `ImageDecoding`in the Image Type.
 - Picture helper: `DefaultImgWidth` is now optional.
 Will use the largest `SrcSetWidth` if not set.
 #### V5.7.0
 - Fix unhandled HttpException in FileBlobCache